microsoft/typespec/packages/typespec-vs/README.md

 - Rename refactoring
 - Go to definition

-## Configure TYPESPEC Visual Studio Extension
+## Configure TypeSpec Visual Studio Extension

 1. Create a file `.vs/VSWorkspaceSettings.json` at the root of the project.
 2. Add configuration as key value pair in this file.
 Example: